iterative/mlem.ai/content/docs/command-reference/link.md

 - `--rev <commitish>` - Repo revision to use [default: (none)]
 - `--tp <path>`, `--target-project <path>` - Project to save target to [default:
   (none)]
-- `-e`, `--external` - Save result not in .mlem, but directly in project
 - `--follow-links`, `--f` / `--no-follow-links`, `--nf` - If True, first follow links while reading {source} before creating this link. [default: follow- links]